lilakat/starbound-mod-template/README.md

 ![Alt text](./4.png)

 Remember the folder you created in the mods folder?
 Go there and create subfolders for the entire file path, starting from whatever comes after 'assets'.
-So in this case, create a folder called 'object' and in that, create another folder called 'themed', in that create *another* folder called 'wave', and in that create *yet another* folder called 'wavebed'.
-Congrats, you're done making folders for this project.
-Go into the final subfolder and copy the pngs you want to change.
-Use some kind of sorcery to change them and you're done.
+So in this case, create a folder called 'object' and in that, create another folder called 'themed', in that create *another* folder called 'wave', and in that create *yet another* folder called 'wavebed'. ~~Congrats, you're done making folders for this project.~~ Go into the final subfolder and copy in the pngs you want to change.
+Use some kind of sorcery to edit them and you're done.
 When you launch Starbound, they should look like the new images instead!

+---

 Now, generally you shouldn't do what I just explained, especially if you want to share your mod with others.
 Instead, you should just create your own version of the object to change (it's not much harder, I promise).

-To create your own version of this bed, rename the 'wavebed' folder to something else, I'll use 'kat_wavebed'.
-Copy everything from 'UnpackedAssets/objects/themed/wave/wavebed' into 'kat_wavebed', and change every reference to 'wavebed' in all the filenames to 'kat_wavebed'.
-Now open kat_wavebed.object and change every reference to 'wavebed' into 'kat_wavebed' (using find and replace in VScode works great if you don't want to do it manually and worry about forgetting a reference!).
+To create your own version of this bed, rename the 'wavebed' folder to something else that doesn't exist already, I'll use 'lilakat_wavebed'.
+It's good to use a prefix like 'lilakat_' on your mods so they don't conflict with other people's.
+Copy everything from 'UnpackedAssets/objects/themed/wave/wavebed' into 'lilakat_wavebed', and change every reference to 'wavebed' in all the filenames to 'lilakat_wavebed'.
+Now open lilakat_wavebed.object and change every reference to 'wavebed' into 'lilakat_wavebed' (using find and replace in VScode works great if you don't want to do it manually and worry about forgetting a reference!).
 You can also change the descriptions and anything else you want.

 To recap, your mod folder should look like this now: